stadid/webcontrol/README.md

 • Any system configuration **with supported regulator** will work, no matter what additional equipment is used as all control is performed through the regulator.

-• Display and explanantion of status and error codes for supported families of heat generators (turboTEC, atmoTEC, eloBLOCK, ecoTEC, ecoVIT, ecoCRAFT).
+• Display and explanantion of the status and error codes for supported families of the heat generators with ebus interface (turboTEC, atmoTEC, eloBLOCK, ecoTEC, ecoVIT, ecoCRAFT).

 • Support for the cascade of heat generators (for heat generators in cascade the following parameters are available: status code, temperature of the supply and return lines, error code.
 Sending notification in case of heat generators failure).